The Field Bet

-As it was mentioned earlier, many players enjoy placing their money on the Field.
-This is due to the fact that they believe that they are in an advantage due to the fact that the winning numbers are more than the those that will cost you your bet.
-However, 5, 6, 7 and 8 are formed from 20 of the total 36 dice combinations on craps.
-This is better than the chances in the Field which cover only 16 combinations.
-This gives the house a bigger advantage and gives players fewer chances to enjoy a win.
+As it was mentioned earlier, players commonly enjoy placing bets on the Field because they think they are at an advantage due to the fact there more winning than losing numbers for this type of wager.
+However, 5, 6, 7, and 8 can result from 20 of the 36 possible dice combinations in craps.
+By comparison, only 16 winning combinations can result in winning the Field bet.
+This gives the house a bigger advantage and significantly reduces your winning odds.

-As it was said earlier, when it comes to determining whether a bet is advantageous, we should take into consideration both its payout and house edge.
-When it comes to the Field bet, there are three payout options.
+As we said earlier, when it comes to determining whether a bet is advantageous, we should consider both its payout and house edge.
+There are three different payouts for Field bets.

-While you will often hear the advice to avoid the Field bet, if you find a table that offers a 3 to 1 payout for either 2 or 12 or even better – 3 to 1 for both the numbers – make sure to test your luck and make a Field bet.
-As good as those payouts sound, the majority of casinos utilize the first payout option for a Field wager.
+Fields bets should be avoided unless you find a table that offers a 3 to 1 payout for either 2 or 12 or even better – 3 to 1 for both numbers.
+As good as those payouts sound, the majority of casinos utilize the first payout structure for Field wagers.

-Offering a different payout will also affect the house edge of this bet.
-If we are taking a look at the first payout variant, the house advantage is estimated to be 5.56%.
-The great thing about tables that pay 2 to 1 for a 2 and 3 to 1 for the dice rolling 12, lower the house edge to 2.78% which is a much better situation for players.
-Even if the payout is tuned the other way around (3 to 1 for a 2 and 2 to 1 for a 12), the casino advantage is still 2.78%.
-As it was mentioned earlier, the third option of a 3 to 1 payout for both 2 and 12 is the best option as it gives the casino a 0% advantage.
+Offering different payouts also affects the house edge of this bet.
+With the first payout structure, the house advantage is estimated at 5.56%.
+The great thing about tables that pay 2 to 1 for a 2 and 3 to 1 for 12 is that the house edge drops to 2.78% which is considerably better for players.
+Keep in mind that even if the payout is tweaked the other way around (3 to 1 for a 2 and 2 to 1 for a 12), the casino advantage still remains 2.78%.
+As it was mentioned earlier, the third option of a 3 to 1 payout for both 2 and 12 is the best as it gives the casino no advantage whatsoever.

 Attractive Points of the Field Bet

-Despite the fact that the winning numbers inside the Field are more than those which are outside, the odds are still in favor of the casino.
-This is due to the fact that the combinations which are not included in the Field are 20, while those which are inside the Field are only 16.
-You may be wondering why would players then choose to place their money on this bet.
-The simple answer is that they simply are not well aware of their winning chances.
+Despite the fact that the winning numbers covered by the Field outnumber the losing ones, the odds are still in favor of the casino.
+This is due to the fact that the combinations not included in the Field are 20, while those covered by the Field are only 16.
+You may be wondering why players would then choose to risk their money on this bet.
+The simple answer is they are merely unaware of their winning chances.

-Even though most casinos will offer a payout of 2 to 1 for the numbers 2 and 12, there are some craps tables which will pay out triple the bet for rolling 2.
-You may encounter a game of craps which may offer the payout of 3 to 1 for throwing 12.
-This lowers the house edge to 2.78% which is better and may attract more players to test their luck and make a Field bet.
-After all, a house edge of 2.78% is much better than the casino advantage of other single-roll bets on craps.
+Even though most casinos will offer a payout of 2 to 1 for numbers 2 and 12, there are some craps tables that pay triple the original bet for rolling a 2.
+You may even encounter games that offer payouts of 3 to 1 for throwing a 12.
+This cuts the house edge almost in half to 2.78%, which is better and may incentivize more players to bet on the Field.
+After all, a house edge of 2.78% is much better than the casino advantage yielded by some of the other single-roll bets in craps.

-For those who prefer fast-paced games, Field is a great betting option since the outcome of this wager is determined in a single roll of the dice.
-It may be a risky bet, but those who are fans of thrilling casino games will definitely appreciate this betting feature of craps.
+For those who prefer fast-paced games, betting the Field is a great option since the outcome of this wager is determined in a single roll of the dice.
+It may be a risky bet, but fans of thrilling casino games will definitely appreciate this betting option in craps.

 Is the Field Bet an Option You Should Bet on?

-Even though there are some attractive points to betting in the Field, you may be still uncertain whether this is a good bet to make on craps.
-The truth is that it all depends on your style of playing and whether you are on the lookout for the lowest possible house edge.
-If you are trying to place your money on a bet that offers the casino the least amount of advantage, then the Field stake is not for you.
+Even though there are some attractive aspects of betting on the Field, you may be still uncertain whether this is a good wager to make in craps.
+The truth is it all depends on your playing style and whether you are looking for the lowest possible house edges.
+If your goal is to make bets that give the casino the least advantage, the Field bet is perhaps not for you.

-Even though Field is great for players who enjoy the thrill of fast-paced wagers, most gamblers prefer to play while having a good chance to sweep great payouts.
-If you are playing a craps variation which offers a payout of 2 to 1 for rolling 2 or 12 when players have made the Field bet, the house edge is 5.56%.
-This is definitely not a profitable bet and you have much better chances to rack up great payouts if you stick to the Pass/Don’t Pass and Come/Don’t Come options, especially if you can make Free Odds bets.
+Even though Field wagers are great for players enjoying the thrill of fast-paced action, most smart gamblers prefer to play while having better chances of pocketing higher payouts.
+If you are playing a craps variation that offers Field payouts of 2 to 1 for rolling 2 or 12, the house edge you are combating is 5.56%.
+This is definitely not a profitable bet and you have much better chances to rack up great payouts if you stick to the Pass/Don’t Pass and Come/Don’t Come wagers, especially if you take or lay free odds on them.

-The reason why betting on Field is considered as a bad wagering option is the fact that the dice combinations outside the Field outnumber the ones which will bring players a win.
+Betting on the Field is considered bad because the dice combinations outside the Field outnumber those that result in a win.
 Let us look at the Field numbers first.
-There is only one combination for 2 and 12 which is why the payout for the two numbers is higher than the even money that is won for the rest of Field numbers.
+There is only one combination for 2 and 12, so the payout for these two numbers is higher than the even money awarded for the other Field numbers.
 The dice can roll 3 or 11 in two ways, while 4 and 10 can be made in 3 ways.
 Lastly, there are 4 dice combinations of 9.
-If you combine all of these dice combinations, you will get 16 ways to win a Field bet.
-This does not sound so bad until we realize that there are 36 combinations in total in the game of craps.
-This means that the remaining 20 are outside of the Field and are reserved for the 4 ways to get 5, the 5 combinations of each 6 and 8 and the 6 ways to roll 7.
+If you combine all these dice combinations, you will get 16 ways to win a Field bet.
+This does not sound so bad until you realize there are 36 combinations in total in the game of craps.
+Thus, the remaining 20 combinations are outside the Field and are reserved for the 4 ways to get a 5; 5 combinations can produce 6 or 8, and 6 combinations result in a roll of 7.

-Inexperienced players might be fooled by the big number of winning numbers and make a Field bet.
-In reality, however, the losing combinations are outnumbering those that will bring players a win.
-This is why you are not advised to make this bet, at least not regularly.
+Inexperienced players might be fooled by the higher number of winning numbers and make a Field bet.
+In reality, the losing combinations outnumber those that cause you to win with this wager.
+This is why you are recommended not to place this bet.
 Even with the double payout for 2 or 12, players cannot overcome the disadvantage of betting on only 16 possible winning combinations.

-You can make a Field bet on the side but you are not advised to make this wager on every roll of the dice.
-Being a single-roll bet may award fast payouts to lucky players but the odds are definitely not in your favor.
-Even with a payout of 3 to 1 for one of the two least expected numbers (2 and 12), the Field bet is still not considered a suitable option for players who are on the lookout for lucrative gambling.
+You can make a Field bet occasionally but be careful not to overdo it.
+As a single-roll bet, it may award fast payouts to lucky players but its odds are definitely not in your favor.
+Even with a payout of 3 to 1 for one of the two least probable numbers (2 and 12), the Field bet is still considered an unsuitable option for players looking for low house edges.

 Field Bet Craps Strategy

-Although Field is not considered the best bet you can make on craps, there are several strategies that may actually boost your bankroll by betting on this specific option.
-We will show you two tactics which can definitely give you a better advantage when you are making a Field bet on craps.
+Although Field wagers are not among the best bets you can make in craps, there are several strategies that may actually boost your bankroll when betting on this specific option.
+We will show you two tactics that can definitely give you a better advantage when you are making Field bets.

-The first strategy is known in the craps field as the Iron Cross Craps System.
-It is a fairly easy tactic to learn but it may require a few games to get used to it.
-You may also encounter the same system with a different name – the No Seven System.
-This is due to the fact that players who utilize this strategy cover all numbers, except for the 7.
+The first strategy is known in the craps community as the Iron Cross Craps System.
+It is fairly easy to master but may require getting used to.
+You may also encounter the same system under a different name, the No Seven System.
+This is due to the fact that players who utilize this strategy cover all numbers except the 7.
 As you should already know, players who bet on the Pass Line are hoping for a 7 on the come-out roll.
-Since this is usually the bet that the majority of craps players bet on, you may want to wait so that you do not play against the majority of players at the table.
-This is why usually the Iron Cross system is used when there is an established Pass Line point.
-When the timing is right, you simply put a bet in the Field section of the table, as well as on 5, 6, 8.
-This will mean that you have covered all possible numbers, with the exception of 7.
+Since this is usually the bet that most craps players place, you may want to wait so that you do not play against most gamblers at the table.
+The Iron Cross system is normally used only after the shooter establishes a point for the Pass Line.
+When the timing is right, you must simply put chips in the Field section of the layout, as well as on numbers 5, 6, and 8.
+This way, you will cover all possible numbers except 7.

-If you are just starting to use this strategy, you are advised to start with a small stake.
-Let us assume that you are making a $10 bet in the Field section.
-As you should already know, Place bets are those that are made on specific numbers.
+If you are just starting to use this strategy, we recommend you begin with small stakes.
+Let us assume that you are betting $10 on the Field.
+As you should already know, Place bets are those made on specific numbers.
 In this case, we will presume that you are placing $10 on 5, $12 on 6 and $12 on 8.
-You place your Field bet yourself, while for the 5, 6 and 8, you should tell your dealer that you want them covered for $34 in total.
+You place your Field bet yourself and instruct the dealer to cover the 5, 6, and 8 with $34 in chips on your behalf.

-If your Field bet wins, you will win $10 for 3, 4, 9, 10 or 11, while 2 and 12 will reward you with $20, or even $30 on craps with a payout of 3 to 1 for 2 (or for 12).
-Meanwhile, your Place bets will remain in the game.
+If your Field bet wins, you will win $10 for 3, 4, 9, 10 or 11, while 2 and 12 will reward you with $20, or even $30 in craps games that pay 3 to 1 for 2 (or for 12).
+Meanwhile, your Place bets will remain in action.
 On the other hand, if the dice roll either 5, 6, or 8, you will win $14 and lose your $10 Field bet.
 This is why you should replace it with another $10 from your winnings and continue playing with this system.

-Colonel would wait for three non-field numbers to roll before he starts applying his system.
-He would then used the well-known Martingale method of doubling his Field bet until he would win the bet or would give up the game.
+Colonel would wait for three non-field numbers to roll before he started applying his system.
+He would then use the well-known Martingale method of doubling his Field bets until he would win the bet or would give up the game.

-If you want to try this strategy, you can place $5 on Field once there have been three rolls of non-field numbers.
-If you lose the Field bet, you should double your wager and bet $10 on Field.
-If the upcoming rolls of the dice continue showing non-field numbers, you should continue raising your stake until you can afford it or you win the bet.
-If you are lucky enough, you may win double or even triple your stake and enjoy a fruitful craps game.
+If you want to try this strategy, you can place $5 on the Field after you witness three rolls of non-field numbers.
+If you lose the Field bet, you should double your wager and bet $10 on the Field.
+If the upcoming dice rolls also produce non-field numbers, you should continue raising your stake until you can afford it or win the bet.
+If you are lucky enough, you may win double or even triple your stake and enjoy a fruitful craps session.